That's me---struggling to make my blog humorous. Cartoon by Frank Reynolds, 1921.

 If only we could just pay it forward all of the time.
 Cartoon by Whitney Darrow, Jr., 1955.

-Just like I always thought-- we put ourselves in our drawings.
+Just like I always thought---we put ourselves into our drawings.
 Cartoon by Ed Fisher, 1956.

 Sculpting with a live model is the only way to go.
 Cartoon by Charles Addams, 1958.